Laid Back Lakes: Family Holidays by the Water

 If you’re looking for different ways to explore Lake Thun, sea kayaking is the perfect way to glide across the water whilst admiring the spectacular scenery.
 It’s also a great way to get some exercise into your holiday, and the children can have a go at rowing too.
 There are plenty of organised boat trips on offer, and three fairy-tale castles to explore on the shores.
 The ‘Strämu’, Switzerland’s largest outdoor swimming pool, provides direct access to the lake and has a 10-metre diving platform, perfect for a fun day of swimming.

 If you’re wanting to stay right on the banks of Lake Thun, Merligen and the surrounding area are great options.
 However, the accommodation around here tends to be chalets and small apartments.
 There are a few hotels, but they tend to be on the expensive side.
-If you’re looking for somewhere with more going on which is still within close proximity of the lake, Interlaken has a great variety of places to choose from, including hotels, guest houses, and B&Bs starting from around £90 per night in peak season.
+If you’re looking for somewhere with more going on which is still within close proximity of the lake, Interlaken has a great variety of places to choose from, including hotels, guest houses, and B&Bs.

 The closest major airport to Lake Thun is Bern Airport, which is around half an hour’s drive away.
-Flights in August are slightly more expensive, starting at around £200.
-However, this area is stunning all year round, and the beginning of September or the winter months tend to be cheaper if you’re looking to visit during the school holidays.
+This area is stunning all year round, and the beginning of September or the winter months tend to be cheaper if you’re looking to visit during the school holidays.

 The magnificent Lake Annecy is known as Europe’s cleanest lake, and is a popular tourist destination that’s renowned for water sports.
 Nestled away in south-eastern France, the crystal-clear waters are overlooked by snow-capped mountains, so the whole setting is very picturesque.
 There’s lots going on for all ages, both in and around the lake, making it the ideal location for a family holiday to remember.